ZoeLiao/python-Django-demo/README.md

 - Add demo/settings/loca/ and add your email information, and facebook, instagram, GitHub key (Please read [Send emails](https://github.com/ZoeLiao/python-Django-demo#send-emails) and [Sign in with third-party accounts](https://github.com/ZoeLiao/python-Django-demo#Sign-in-with-third-party-accounts))
 - `python manage.py runserver`
 - Visit [http://localhost:8000/](http://localhost:8000/)
-- To send email, please open a new tab and run the command of [Celery - start](https://github.com/ZoeLiao/python-Django-demo#Celery)

 ## Start an app
 - If you want to add a new funtion: